G. S. Sareen: Education

-In 1994, four years after their marriage, Sareen and his wife Rewa Manmohan Singh Sareen (born 4 Feb 1968) made the decision to relocate to Singapore.
-In 2009, Sareen took up citizenship in Singapore before launching two tire businesses, including Mindtrac.com, and establishing Omni United in 2003.
-The couple now lives with their two sons, Hanut (born 22 Nov 1993) who will finish studying at Northeastern University in Boston in the Spring, and Sumer (born 22 Oct 1998) and Sareen's mother in their Bukit Timah home.
-His father died in 2005.

 Prior to Omni United career information/details

 Omni United is Sareen's third business venture.
 Prior to its founding, he was an early entrepreneur in the online e-commerce industry.
 He launched, managed and subsequently sold mindtrac.com, one of the first B2B online market exchanges in the tire industry, backed by JP Morgan.
 Sareen launched mindtrac.com having gained previous knowledge of the market through various trading ventures throughout Asia and the USA.

 Omni United Pte.
 Ltd

-Under Sareen's direction, Omni United currently sells in excess of 6.5 million units of passenger and light truck tires in 50 countries.
-Omni United's manufacturing partners are located in the Indonesia, China, India and Thailand.
-The company currently sells more than two million units of passenger and light truck tires a year in the United States.
-Sareen purchased Interstate Tire Distributor (ITD), a California-based wholesaler with six locations in four Western states, in October, 2015.
-In June 2016, Sareen made his second acquisition in 9 months with the purchase of Texas-based A to Z Tire & Battery, Inc. That part of the business has since been renamed Omnisource.
+Under Sareen's direction, Omni United sells in excess of 5 million units of passenger and light truck tires a year in 80 countries.
+Omni United's manufacturing partners are located in the China, India, Thailand and Serbia.
+In October 2015 Sareen purchased Interstate Tire Distributor (ITD), a California-based wholesaler.
+In June 2016, Sareen made his second acquisition with the purchase of Texas-based A to Z Tire & Battery, Inc. That part of the business has since been renamed Omnisource.